WheezyE/Winelink/docs/README.md

 If you wish to run VARA directly, you can do so with this command: `wine ~/.wine/drive_c/VARA/VARA.exe`

+Sometimes after Wine crashes, software will refuse to run.
+We can sometimes get around this bug by running `wineserver -k` in the terminal and then trying again.

 If you would like to install this software on an older Raspberry Pi (3B+, 3B, 2B, Zero, for example), Winlink may run very slow (and you will need to compile a custom 2G/2G split memory kernel by yourself before installing - auto-detection/installation of a custom kernel is planned for a future release of this script).

 ## Known issues
- - The internet isn't working for some reason.
+ - The internet isn't working for some reason (this is a bug in Box86).
- - When VARA is run by itself, the CPU gauge doesn't seem to display.
+ - VARA's CPU gauge doesn't display (this is a bug in Wine).
  - The installation takes about 90 minutes
  - If you get crashes when running RMS Express, just keep re-running RMS Express until it doesn't crash anymore.
  - I haven't actually tested over-the-air connections yet since I'm still just a tech.
 If some generals could test, that would be awesome.